rycolab/failure-backward/README.md

       Vieira, Tim  and
       Cotterell, Ryan  and
       Eisner, Jason",
-    booktitle = "Findings of the Association for Computational Linguistics: EMNLP 2022", month = dec,
+    booktitle = "Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing", month = dec,
     year = "2022",
     address = "Abu Dhabi, United Arab Emirates",